Introduction to Means-Testing

 To learn about the subsidy rates, visit this MOH link.

-To apply for subsidies, the easiest way is to approach the staff or the Medical Social Workers (also known as MSWs) of the Restructured Hospital, Intermediate and Long-Term Care service provider or a care coordinator.
-He or she will help you with your application for subsidies by first bringing you through the
+To apply for MSF Funded subsidies, the easiest way is to approach the staff or the Medical Social Workers (also known as MSWs) of the Restructured Hospital, Community Hospital or a care coordinator.
+He or she will help you with your application for subsidies by first bringing you through the Means-Test Declaration Form.

 If you have previously applied for any financial schemes or grants (eg. CHAS), your Means-Test results could still be valid.